Surface coming from manufacturing pressed tiles without further work after firing.

 Surface obtained after firing subjecting the slabs to mechanical brushing and polishing with a series of decreasing grain abrasive utensils.
 The final surface is soft, glossy and reflective.

 Surface obtained after firing subjecting unglazed slabs to intermediate intensity mechanical brushing with smooth or wavy die.
 The final surface is soft, slightly satin-finished, non-reflective.

-Surface coming from manufacturing pressed tiles, with a smooth pad, subjected to a strong mechanical processing of strong intensity, with removing a significant amount of material, after firing, making the product particularly bright.
+Surface coming from manufacturing pressed tiles, with a smooth pad, subjected to a strong mechanical processing of strong intensity, after firing, making the product particularly bright.

 POINT AND CANNETÈ

 Surface resulting from the manufacturing of a tile pressed with a non-smooth pad featuring regular geometrical embossing with increasing intensity, with no further processing after firing.

 Surface obtained from the production of tiles with the appropriately shaped die in order to achieve precise safety characteristics measured based on the main prevailing regulatory methods in use.
 The final surface is slightly rough, matt and complies with R10 slipperiness requirements (reference standard DIN 51130) and Pendulum slipperiness >36 wet (slider 96, reference standard BS 7976 –AS/NZS 4586).